 The Governance and Compensation Committee assists the Board of Directors in reviewing the performance and compensation for the President/CEO and officers, ensuring attention to organization development and succession, reviewing policies and conduct regarding values and behaviour, acting as a selection committee for the CEO position, when necessary, and in reviewing and promoting the effectiveness of the Corporation’s own board governance.

-View our listing of the Board of Directors is included in the most recent Alberta Blue Cross Annual Report.
+A listing of the current Board of Directors is included in the most recent Alberta Blue Cross Annual Report.